This is the second story in a two-part feature about Vote Early Day and Vote for Your LIfe voting initiatives. For the first story, click here.

 Taken together, the digital and physical events reflect the intent to lessen the country’s divisive tension.
 It’s the act of voting that counts.

-“Like most things, it’s important that people know all of their options before deciding which one works best for them—voting is no different,” Vote Early Days’ Wozniak says.
+“Like most things, it’s important that people know their options before deciding which one works best for them,” Wozniak says.
 “Things are tough right now, and 2020 has presented unique challenges for voters across the country.
 We want to make the process a little easier for every eligible voter. ”

 Indeed, every company in the coalition sees its customers as a voting vertical, whether it’s gamers or people sporting denim.